LeonardWilleke/thesis-code/README.md

 # fmi-adapter
-preCICE-Adapter for models written in the FMI standard
+preCICE-adapter for models written in the FMI standard